alan-turing-institute/data-safe-haven/docs/software-package-whitelist-policy.md

 - Users may request to add packages to the whitelist via the procedure described below.
 In the interests of improving researcher productivity, the aim will be to accommodate such requests, provided there are no outweighing security concerns associated with the package or its dependencies.

 - Requests will be reviewed by a Turing safe haven administrator.
-When deciding whether to accept or reject a request, the reviewer will take into account:
+When deciding whether to accept or reject a request the reviewer will take into account:
   - information provided by the user when making the request
   - package author/contributor identities
   - the existing package/version blacklist